 Skip to content

-The right snow removal equipment will help you complete jobs faster and more thoroughly—and clients will be happy they chose you to clear their ice and snow.
+The right equipment will help get jobs done faster and more thoroughly—and clients will be happy they chose you to clear their ice and snow.

 Use this guide to choose the snow blowers, plows, and other tools you’ll need to run a successful snow removal business.
 We’ll share tips on choosing the right products, along with average price ranges.

-You could spend $4,360–7,190 (USD) for all the equipment listed here, not including your truck or ATV, but you might only need a few of these tools to get started.
+You could spend $5,080–12,490 (USD) for all the professional snow removal equipment listed here, not including your truck or ATV.
+But you might only need a few of these tools to get started.
 Cut costs by buying used equipment early on and replacing items as you win more work.

 Disclaimer: The equipment prices listed are approximate ranges for brand-new items.
 Pricing will vary by brand, store, quality, and whether they’re new or used.